 “it is hard to shake off the intuition that the more political parties are in evidence the more consolidated the democracy appears to be.”

+Yet it is also possible to argue that while political parties are characteristic of modern democracy and the inevitable expressions of its consolidation and development, they do not have to be causally connected to democracy.
 Let us now turn towards Pakistan to see whether political parties are the “inevitable evil” or institutions that make “democracy more democratic”.
 Despite the barriers set upon the democratic process in Pakistan, electoral dynamics, election-related activities and political parties have continued to be meaningful.
 In the past, military rulers in Pakistan, seeking legitimacy as the guardians of democracy, condemned political parties as ill-organised, ineffective and incapable of maintaining political stability.
 Yet, the military-bureaucratic oligarchy that has retained control of the Pakistani state directly or indirectly since independence has not been able to do away with political parties and has been compelled to coerce or co-opt them, even cooperate with them.

 Political parties and electoral processes have become a matter of fact for rulers and cannot be wished away.
 Under political pressure, military rulers have had to hold elections: Ayub Khan in 1962 and 1965; Yahya Khan in 1970; Ziaul Haq in 1985; and Pervez Musharraf in 2002 and now in 2008.
 It is worth noting that elected governments have not been overthrown by popular resistance but by extra-parliamentary forces.
 The fact that political parties in Pakistan have sustained themselves and withstood persecution from extra-parliamentary forces implies that political parties serve functions that benefit some segment of society but do not have to advance democratic outcomes.